dev-protocol/hashi/docs/docs/hs-components/Utils.md

 slug: /components/utils
 ---
 # HSUtils
 This is a special set of mixins that generate utility classes based on Hashi's Design Tokens.
-This provides a useful API for doing minor modifications without going to the stylesheets.
+To see how we use these utility classes, please refer to the ["Utility Philosophy" section](../getting-started/philosophy.md#utility-philosophy) of the Philosophy page.

 **Do keep in mind it is encouraged that you use the token API, and key API if you wish to create components.
 This is just meant for minor modifications in the markup.**